MOLECULAR BIOLOGY OF EUKARYOTES

 Assessment methods and criteria

-Evaluation of the expected achievements will be based on a written test followed, if necessary, by an optional oral test.
+Evaluation of the expected achievements will be based on an oral interview/test.
 The test is devised to evaluate both the molecular-level knowledge of gene expression and regulation mechanisms illustrated during the course, and the ability to apply such a knowledge to addressing and solving experimental problems.